cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 ### Debug-specific code

-As Mindcode doesn't provide a debugger, you can only inspect the state of your running program by including specific code to output important information onto message blocks, or by watching variables in the actual processor in the Vars screen.
-In the first case, you'll probably need to add message blocks to your design to output the information onto, in the second case, you'll probably need to pause or stop the program execution to be able to inspect the values of your variables at a defined state.
+As Mindcode doesn't provide a debugger, you can only inspect the state of your running program by including specific code to output important information onto message blocks or by watching variables in the actual processor in the Vars screen.
+In the first case, you'll probably need to add message blocks to your design to output the information onto.
+In the second case, you'll probably need to pause or stop the program execution to be able to inspect the values of your variables when the processor is not running.

-This requires to add a code that is only used for the actual debugging process.
+This requires adding a code only used for the actual debugging process.
 Mindcode provides the following tools for including the debug-specific code only when needed:

 * A debug code block: `debug <some code> end;`.
 Debug block is not compiled, unless `debug` is set to `true`.
 * A debug function: `debug void foo() <some code> end;`.
 Calls to debug functions are not compiled, unless `debug` is set to `true`.